top of page

 After the appointment, I write a structured medical summary.
 This includes:

-• important findings from the examination (if in person)• interpretation of any previous tests• the working diagnosis
+• Important findings from the examination (if in person)

 Online vs In-Person: What’s the Difference?